 Our raw material consists of electronic chipsets, FPGA components, modems, and other electronic and mechanical components.
-Most of those components are procured by our contract manufacturers from Israel and we assist them as needed in specific cases.
-Since the breakout of COVID19, as the world is experiencing shortages of electronic components, we have assisted our manufacturers to acquire components that are harder to find.
-We recently secured components which were announced to be end of life by their manufacturers in order to ensure adequate quantities of future product shipments.
+Most of those components are procured by our contract manufacturers and we assist them as needed in specific cases.
+For example, since the breakout of COVID-19, as the world is experiencing shortages of electronic components, we have assisted our manufacturers in acquiring components that are harder to find.
+We also secure components as have been designated to be the close to end of life by their manufacturers to ensure adequate quantities of future product shipments.